Valentine's Day with Jack and Gabe

 Gabe leaned back and pressed a finger to Jack’s lips.
 “I have everything I need with you.
 Everything.
 You’re perfect for me.”

 “Good.”
-Gabe brushed his fingers along Jack’s jaw.
+Those warm fingers brushed lower, along Jack’s jaw.
 “Now that’s settled, let’s go upstairs.”

 But instead of walking toward the stairs, Gabe stepped into the kitchen.
 He emerged with the bowl of frosting and a sexy smile.